TheGreatWizard/CityGML_DataQuality/README.md

 # CityGML_DataQuality

-CityGML data quality extensions.
+CityGML data quality extension.
 Contains ADE and code to work with 3DCityDB with data quality extension.

 ## Related projects